What are your store hours?

 What is your best seller?

 It would have to be the Chocolate Covered Potato Chips and the Assorted Chocolates.
-The Chocolate Covered Potato Chips are so popular that we have 1 person, Brad, (also known as Chippy), who does nothing but cover potato chips.
+The Chocolate Covered Potato Chips are so popular that we have 1 person, Brad, (also known as Chippy), who only makes chocolate covered potato chips.

 What causes chocolate to bloom?